 The properties of materials that are differentiated on the basis of direction dependency and direction independency classify isotropic and anisotropic.

-The materials that possess such physical properties that remain identical in all directions of its crystalline structure are isotropic.
+The materials that possess such physical properties that remain identical in all directions of their crystalline structure are isotropic.
 In this type of material, the various material characteristics do not depend on the direction.

-The materials having the physical properties that vary with the change in direction of the crystalline structure are anisotropic.
+The materials having physical properties that vary with the change in the direction of the crystalline structure are anisotropic.
 Basically, in these materials, the characteristical behaviour shows dependency on the direction.

-These are composed of unsymmetrical crystalline structure.
+These are composed of unsymmetrical crystalline structures.

 Difference Between Isotropic and Anisotropic